workers-go banner

 package main

-import "github.com/Darckfast/workers-go/cloudflare/fetch"
+import "codeberg.org/darckfast/workers-go/platform/cloudflare/rpc"

 func main() {